-Download BCIT's Safety Wise App to receive notifications on your mobile device at bcit. ca/safety/app.shtml.
+Download the Safety Wise App to receive notifications on your mobile device at bcit. ca/safety/app.shtml.
 In addition to its safety features, the app contains detailed campus maps and other emergency preparedness information.

-BCIT Alert - Log In To Your Existing Account
+Emergency Alert - Log In to Your Existing Account

 Be notified in the event of campus closures, severe weather warnings, and other urgent or emergency events.
 All students and employees are automatically issued an account with BCIT Alert.
-You must log in to your existing account to set-up your password and enter contact information of the devices you wish to receive notifications.
-Visit bcit.ca/safety-security/emergency-management/planning-preparedness-mitigation/bcit-alert, for more information on how to sign-in to your account and personalize the devices you would like to be contacted on.
+You must log in to your existing account to set-up your password and enter contact information of the devices you wise to receive notifications.
+Visit the link below bcit.ca/safetyandsecurity/emergency/alert.shtml, for more information on how to sign-in to your account and personalize the devices you would like to be contacted on.

 You may also check for updates on the LOOP, twitter, facebook and digital TV screens.
 Information will also be distributed to Lower Mainland media.
-Tune into News 1130, CKNW News Talk 980, or CBC Radio One 88.1 FM.
+We recommend tuning to News 1130, CKNW News Talk 980, or CBC Radio One 88.1 FM.
 If a closure is in effect in the morning, please watch for information on the Global News Morning BC, CTV Morning Live, and CityTV Breakfast Television.